IBM/SalesEnablement-L3-Guidance/docs/machine-setup/04 Visual Studio Code.md

 When cloning a repository from GitHub, use SSH and not HTTPS.
 HTTPS caused lots of permission errors.

-Extensions you may want to install:
+Extensions you may want to install from the <a href="https://marketplace.visualstudio.com/" target="_blank">VSC catalog</a> include:

 - Ansible
 - Acrolinx